biancapower/my-dev.to/blog-posts/quick-comment-boxes-in-vim/quick-comment-boxes-in-vim.md

 ```

 There are several configuration options, including alignment of the text within the box.
 It's also possible to create your own designs and add them to the config.
-For all this and more, check out the man page by running `man boxes`.
+For all this and more, check out the man page by running

+`$ man boxes`

 Happy commenting!